andrew/ultimate-awesome/README.md

 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
-- [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome](https://github.com/FightingDesign/awesome) - 💡 令人惊叹的一些前端资源、工具包等汇总。（💡  Amazing summary of some front-end resources, toolkits, etc.）.